melosso/relayway/README.md

 Before deploying Relayway, make sure your environment meets the following requirements.
 These ensure full functionality across all features, especially Microsoft Graph integration and authentication.

 * [.NET 9+ Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/9.0)
-* Microsoft 365 Tenant with appropriate licensing
+* A Microsoft 365 Tenant
-* Admin access to create Azure app registrations
+* A user with appropriate admin roles (Global Administrator, Privileged Role Administrator, Application Administrator, or Cloud Application Administrator) who can grant Application `Mail.Send`, `User.Read.All` and `MailboxSettings.Read` API permissions
-* Valid sender address within your M365 tenant
+* The email address used as the SendFrom address must be a valid address within the tenant
-* Local filesystem access for configuration and token storage

 Ready to go?
 Then continue: